GolosChain/golos-reference/market/prediction_market.md

 from the network by paying collateral at a 1:1 ratio.

-For example, in the PM.PRESIDENT2016 if you want to bet on a negative outcome with 100k BTS, you can borrow 100k PM.PRESIDENT2016 by paying 100k BTS to the network.
+For example, in the PM.PRESIDENT2016 if you want to bet on a negative outcome with 100k GOLOS, you can borrow 100k PM.PRESIDENT2016 by paying 100k GOLOS to the network.

 > **note**
 >
 > Since PM-Assets can technically be pegged by any other asset,
-> :   you may need to pay USD (or anything else) instead of BTS.
+> :   you may need to pay USD (or anything else) instead of GOLOS.
 >
 Once you borrowed the token, you can sell them at any price between 0 and 1.
 If you thing the probability of a negative outcome is 20%, you should consider selling your tokens at 0.2.

-If the bet resolves negatively (price feed of 0), your debts is worth debt = amount \* price = 0 BTS, you can reclaim your collateral at zero cost, and get to keep 20% profits from selling the token at 0.2.
+If the bet resolves negatively (price feed of 0), your debts is worth debt = amount \* price = 0 GOLOS, you can reclaim your collateral at zero cost, and get to keep 20% profits from selling the token at 0.2.
 If instead the bet resolves positively and you sold all tokens, you cannot close your borrow position to redeem your collateral.
 However, your